 Many web designers are becoming a little more experimental with their work, and exploring new treatments to better tell their stories.

 In general, we're seeing headline typography becoming more integrated into the design of the page and looking less like it has just been plonked onto the canvas.
 Here are some examples of typographical treatments to look out for.
+Creating your own site?
+Consider using a website builder.
+And to make sure your site looks as good as it could, make sure you get your web hosting right.

 01. Typographic chaos